 So, I swallowed my nerves and decided to jump in with both feet and do this networking thing!

-Let’s be honest, it’s a work in progress and I’m still learning the ins and outs of networking, both online and off.
-But I have learned a few things in my recent experience, and here are a few of my top tips for small business networking.
+It’s definitely a work in progress and I’m still learning the ins and outs of networking, both online and off.
+That said, I have learned a few things in my recent experience, so here are my top tips for small business networking:

-This seems like a bit of a no-brainer, but it doesn’t count as networking if you don’t engage.
+1) Engage with others – This seems like a bit of a no-brainer, but there’s no networking without engagement.
 Listen, I know you’re nervous.
-You joined a group and it seems like people are chatting, but you don’t really know what to say.
-Try this.
-What would you say if you walked into a room filled with these people?
-Would you grab a coffee and stand in the corner?
-Probably not.
-Even if you were super-nervous, you would likely walk up to someone who looked friendly and introduce yourself.
+You joined a meet-up group and it seems like people know each other and are chatting, but you don’t really know what to say or how to break into the conversation.
+Put your fears aside and simply walk up to someone standing on their own and introduce yourself.
 And you know what?
-They would know someone else in the room whom they would introduce you to, and before you know it, 25 people in the room would know who you are and that you own “Business ABC” down on the corner.
+They will likely know someone else in the room whom they would introduce you to (and if they don’t know anyone either, now you’ve got a buddy and it’s easier to approach others when you’ve got a sidekick!).
+Before you know it, 25 people in the room will know who you are and that you own “Business ABC” down on the corner.
 Done!
 Online networking is no different.
-Introduce yourself, make a connection, and it will grow from there.
+Introduce yourself, make a connection and it will grow from there.

-Here’s a great example pulled right from an online networking group I’m in.
+2) Get to know people AND their businesses – The most irritating thing I hear with regards to networking is “their business is not relevant to mine.”
+Really?
+Everyone’s business is relevant to everyone else’s business in some way.
+Should the photographer connect with the mobile spray tanner?
+Yes!
+Brides like a nice glow before their wedding photos.
+Should the groomer connect with the dog trainer?
+Yes!
+They have the same client base.
+Hello, referrals!
+Here’s a great example pulled from an online networking group I belong to.
 One couple from the group owns a cabinet refinishing company.
 Do I personally need my cabinets refinished?
 No. But guess what?
 I have quite a few clients in the real estate industry, and they are forever telling THEIR clients to refresh their homes before listing them for sale.
-So it is totally to my benefit to engage with the cabinet people, because I may be able to send them some business, even if it is not my own.
-And people remember that.
+It is absolutely to my benefit to engage with the cabinet people, because I may be able to send them some business, even if it is not my own.
+People remember that.
 And what do they do in return?
-Refer YOUR business to people they know.
+Refer my business (or yours!) to people they know.
 It’s that simple.
 Make the connection.
 Trust me.

-The key to all of this is to be GENUINE!
+The key to all of this is to be genuine!
 You have to genuinely want to connect with people.
 If not, then your attempts at networking, both online and offline, will come across as fake and contrived.
-And don’t worry about people thinking you are just being nice to them just to get their business.
-First of all, if they are that negative then you probably don’t want to do business with them anyway.
-And secondly, who has that kind of time?!
-Seriously!!
-I have a thousand things to do, and stopping by your place of business to “pretend” to be nice to you is not something I have time to add to my to-do list!
-If I’m connecting with you, it’s legit.
+And don’t worry that people will think you’re just pretending to be nice in order to get something.
+As a busy small business owner, if I take the time to stop by your business to say hi, it’s legit!
+And another small entrepreneur will get that.
 Would I like to grow my business?
 Of course I would!
 But wouldn’t you like to grow yours as well?